A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Method

 After human verification and cleaning, the cleaned dataset $D'$ is used to retrain the model.
 The retrained recognizer is evaluated on the test set, and the same CER based scoring procedure can be used to identify remaining issues in the evaluation data.
 The process may be repeated if needed.
 Algorithm~\ref{alg:hitl} summarizes the complete procedure.
 Beyond cleaning existing benchmarks, CER-HV can be applied as a general validation procedure to assess label quality in newly created or previously unverified line-level HTR datasets.
-Training details, hyperparameters, input preprocessing, and experimental settings are described in Section~\ref{sec:experimental-setup}.